 MyoRegulator® PM-2200

-The MyoRegulator® PM-2200 system is our company’s lead product, and provides a novel treatment modality for muscle spasticity based on non-invasive neuromodulation.
-Spasticity is a common condition seen in many people suffering from stroke, cerebral palsy, multiple sclerosis, spinal cord injury, traumatic brain injury and other conditions.
+The MyoRegulator® PM-2200 system provides a novel treatment modality for muscle spasticity based on non-invasive neuromodulation.
+Spasticity is a common condition seen in many people suffering from stroke, ALS, cerebral palsy, multiple sclerosis, spinal cord injury, traumatic brain injury and other conditions.
 Management of spasticity is currently a difficult and sometimes insurmountable challenge, and there is tremendous unmet medical need.
 Pharmacological, surgical, and physical treatments to manage spasticity have, at best, short-term efficacy, are confounded by adverse effects, and are often unpleasant for the individual being treated.
 In US and other countries, repeated intramuscular injections of botulinum toxin have been approved for use as a treatment for spasticity, though toxicity issues and serious adverse effects have been reported (1,2).
 Furthermore, the cost of expensive botulinum toxin is becoming more prohibitive in this current era of cost-containment.

 ¹ Phadke et al., “Adverse Clinical Effects of Botulinum Toxin Intramuscular Injections for Spasticity”, Can J Neurol Sci.
 2016; 43:298-310